Nairobi Northern Bypass Highway

-Nairobi Northern Bypass Highway is a road in Kenya, the largest economy in the East African Community.
+Nairobi Northern Bypass Highway is a road in Kenya..
 It connects the neighbourhood of Ruaka to the neighborhood of Ruiru, both in Kiambu County.

 Location

 This road starts in the Ruaka neighbourhood, approximately 16 km, north-west of the central business district of Nairobi.
 From Ruaka, the road travels in a general easterly direction through Runda.
 It briefly crosses into Kiambu County, passes above Kiambu Road, re-enters Nairobi County and continues to Marurui in Kasarani.
 At Marurui, the road takes a north-easterly direction, crosses Kamiti Road, then passes through Kahawa West and the Kenyatta University Hospital and re-enters Kiambu County at the Kamiti River bridge near Membley Estate and Kiwanja (Nairobi County) neighbourhoods.
 It ends at the intersection with the Nairobi Eastern Bypass Highway in Ruiru OJ neighbourhood.
 The highway distance is approximately 21 km, from end to end.

 Overview

 This road is one of the four bypass highways built to direct motorized traffic away from the central business district of the city of Nairobi, to alleviate the perennial traffic jams on the city streets.
 The bypass highways include (a) Nairobi Western Bypass Highway (b) Nairobi Eastern Bypass Highway (c) Nairobi Southern Bypass Highway and (d) Nairobi Northern Bypass Highway.
 It is one of these four bypass roads that form a 96.7 km ring-road around the city.